ItalyPaleAle/unlocker/README.md

 All the steps below must be run on your laptop before you deploy the app.
 At the end, you'll have the values required for the `config.yaml` file and for making requests to the service.

-You will need an Azure subscription to deploy these services.
-You can start a [free trial](https://azure.com/free) here.
-All the services we need for Unlocker are free (Azure AD) or very inexpensive (for this scenario, you should not spend more than a few cents on Azure Key Vault every month).
+You will need an Azure subscription to deploy these services; if you don't have one, you can start a [free trial](https://azure.com/free).
+All the services we need for Unlocker are either free (Azure AD) or very inexpensive (for most scenarios, you should not spend more than a few cents on Azure Key Vault every month).

 ### Requirements